 The mammogram is a safe method.
-Its viability has been confirmed worldwide after many researches.
-This examination exposes the patients to low radiation doses (0.3 rads).
-So, it is not possible – in well calibrated units- to introduce any type of pathology as a result of the radiation received during the routine mammogram practiced throughout the lifetime.
+Its viability has been confirmed worldwide after many medical studies.
+Th e examination exposes the patients to low radiation doses (0.3 rads).
+Therefore, it is not possible – in well calibrated units- to introduce any type of pathology as a result of the radiation received during the routine mammogram practiced throughout the lifetime.

 It is mandatory to bring the medical order on the day of the examination.

-The mammograms are performed by order of arrival from Mondays to Fridays.
-From 8:00 am to 5:00 pm and on Saturdays from Saturdays from 8:00 am to 1:00 pm
+TThe mammograms are performed by order of arrival from Mondays to Fridays, from 8:00 am to 5:00 pm, and Saturdays from 8:00 am to 1:00 pm.

 WHAT ARE THE RISK FACTORS THAT PREDISPOSE TO BREAST CANCER?

 Being a woman is the factor that predisposes the most.
-There are other known factors but we have to keep in mind that only one out of four patients presents two or more risk factors that lead to the development of the cancer.
+Even though there are other known factors, only one in four patients present two or more risk factors that lead to the development of the cancer.